dotintent/FlutterBleLib/README.md

 characteristic.write(Uint8List.fromList([0]), false); //returns void
 ```

 Monitoring or reading a characteristic from _Peripheral_/_Service_ level
 return _CharacteristicWithValue_ object, which is _Characteristic_ with additional `Uint8List value` property.

+ ### Descriptor operations

+List of descriptors from a single characteristic can be obtained in a similar fashion to a list of characteristics from a single service, either from Peripheral, Service or Characteristic object.
+Descriptors can be read/written from Peripheral, Service or Characteristic by supplying necessary UUIDs, or from Descriptor object.

+**Note:** to enable monitoring of characteristic you should use `characteristic.monitor()` or `(peripheral/service).monitorCharacteristic()` instead of changing the value of the underlying descriptor yourself.

 ## Facilitated by Frontside
 [Frontside](https://github.com/thefrontside) provided architectural advice and financial support for this library on behalf of [Resideo](https://github.com/resideo).

 ## Maintained by